 HIDs (high-pressure discharge) lamps and high-pressure sodium lights have been the go-to products for structures with high ceilings.
 Yes, they have their good points, but there are now improvements being made with regard to conventional illuminations.
 Issues that need to be addressed by department stores, factories, or warehouses with their lighting systems are the longevity of the lights and the reduction of overall energy consumption it consumes.

 HIDs are usually considered for high-ceiling building complexes.
-This type of technology has very low light output and color rendering index.
+This type of technology has a very low light output and color rendering index.
 Unfortunately, it’s quite an inefficient product when you’re looking at a long-term run.
-Also, whenever you’re going to turn on these type of lights, it takes a while (about 15 to 30 minutes give or take) for them to start up.
-You’ll also be seeing some flickering during start up.
+Also, whenever you’re going to turn on these types of lights, it takes a while (about 15 to 30 minutes give or take) for them to startup.
+You’ll also be seeing some flickering during start-up.

 HPS and Fluorescent Lights

-So, no matter how you look at it, you can clearly see that high bay lights are the best option for infrastructures with high-ceilings.
+So, no matter how you look at it, you can clearly see that high bay lights are the best option for infrastructures with high ceilings.
 Couple them with LED lights and you’re definitely a winner at this point on.
-You’ll be seeing a decrease in maintenance cost, better quality of light produced and better energy consumption.
+You’ll be seeing a decrease in maintenance cost, a better quality of light produced, and better energy consumption.
 Also, most importantly, you’ll be helping out in the environment because LEDs are eco-friendly.
 This will also mean that your employees are well cared for as well.